Amyloid plaques: Occurrence

 The probability of having plaques in the brain increases with advancing age.
 From the age of 60 years (10%) to the age of 80 years (60%), the proportion of people with senile plaques increases linearly.
 Women are slightly more likely to have plaques than are men.
 Both plaques and Alzheimer's disease also are more common in aging persons with trisomy-21 (Down syndrome).
 This is thought to result from the excess production of Aβ because the APP gene is on chromosome 21, which exists as three copies in Down syndrome.

-Amyloid plaques naturally occur in the aging brains of nonhuman species ranging from birds to great apes.
-In nonhuman primates, which are the closest biological relatives of humans, plaques have been found in all species examined thus far.
+Amyloid plaques naturally occur in the aging brains of animal species ranging from birds to great apes.
+They have been found in all nonhuman primates examined thus far.
 Neurofibrillary tangles are rare, however, and no nonhuman species has been shown to have dementia along with the complete neuropathology of Alzheimer's disease.

 Research

-Research using human samples and experimental models of Alzheimer's disease has been directed toward understanding the biochemical, cytological, and inflammatory characteristics of plaques, determining how plaques arise and proliferate in the brain, identifying genetic and environmental risk factors, discovering methods to detect them in the living brain, and developing therapeutic strategies for preventing or removing them.
-Amyloid plaque formation may be linked to hemorrhage from brain microvessels.
+Both human samples and experimental models of Alzheimer's disease have been used to study the biochemical, cytological, and inflammatory characteristics of amyloid plaques.
+Experimental studies have focused not only on delineating mechanisms by which plaques arise and proliferate, but also on discovering methods by which they can be detected (and potentially prevented/removed) in the living brain.
+However, several aspects of amyloid biology are still under investigation.

-Research on the formation and proliferation of amyloid plaques has been accelerated by the development of genetically modified mouse models.
-Numerous candidate treatments that reduce Aβ levels and the number of plaques in the brain have been identified with the help of transgenic rodent models.
-These strategies include immunotherapeutic approaches and inhibitors of the secretases that release Aβ from APP.

-Earlier inhibition of Aβ aggregation and plaque formation may be needed to slow or prevent tauopathy and Alzheimer's disease.
-Other research is directed toward understanding the inflammation associated with plaques and identifying environmental, physiological or genetic risk factors for plaque formation in Alzheimer's disease.